mna/pigeon/README.md

 See the [godoc page][3] for detailed usage.

+## Releases

+* v1.0.0 is the tagged release of the original implementation.
+* Work has started on v2.0.0 with some planned breaking changes.

+Github user [@mna][6] created the package in April 2015, and [@breml][5] is the package's maintainer as of May 2017.

 ## Installation

 Provided you have Go correctly installed with the $GOPATH and $GOBIN environment variables set, run: